prateek147/prateek147.github.io/source/_posts/2013-07-02-ios-aios-appllication-security-part-4-runtime-analysis-using-cycript-yahoo-weather-app.markdown

 ---
 layout: post
-title: "IOS Appllication Security Part 4 – Runtime Analysis Using Cycript (Yahoo Weather App)"
+title: "iOS Appllication Security Part 4 – Runtime Analysis Using Cycript (Yahoo Weather App)"
 date: 2013-07-02 17:20
 comments: true
 categories: [security]
 ---

-<p>In the previous article, we learnt about the runtime capabilities of an IOS App written in Objective-C which uses the Cocoa framework.
-In this article,  we will look at how we can use a very essential tool named Cycript to analyze and modify the runtime of an IOS application.
-In this article, we will be performing our analysis on the Yahoo Weather IOS app.</p>
+<p>In the previous article, we learnt about the runtime capabilities of an iOS App written in Objective-C which uses the Cocoa framework.
+In this article,  we will look at how we can use a very essential tool named Cycript to analyze and modify the runtime of an iOS application.
+In this article, we will be performing our analysis on the Yahoo Weather iOS app.</p>

 <h2>Cycript</h2>

 <p>Cycript is a javascript interpreter which also understands Objective-C syntax, meaning we can write either Objective-C or javascript or even both in a particular command.
 It can also hook into a running process and help us to modify a lot of the things in the application during runtime.
-As far as its application to IOS application is concerned, here are some of the advantages of using Cycript.</p>
+As far as its application to iOS application is concerned, here are some of the advantages of using Cycript.</p>

 <p>
 <ol>